-Join Chris Mattia for an in-depth discussion in this video Designing courses to blend with video, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Designing courses to blend with video, part of Teaching Techniques: Blended Learning.

 - Video is perhaps one of the single most powerful tools for blended learning, from both a teaching and a learning perspective.
 It's a foundational technology that every teacher and student needs to become as comfortable creating, as they are consuming.
 The art of video itself is a blended medium that has become pervasive in nearly every aspect of our lives.
 As with any art form, we usually begin by trying to use the new medium to do what the current, or familiar one, already does.
 Learning to leverage this new medium for what it can really bring to the table takes time and creative experimentation.